Get

 The 5 Reasons Your Dog Steals Your Underwear

-Oddly enough, stealing your underwear is a compliment from your dog.
+Oddly enough, stealing your underwear may be related to your dog’s attachment to you.
 It has a particular, concentrated scent unique to you, and your dog likes it.
 It’s weird, but it’s a common behavior.
-Canines experience the world through their noses as we see it through our eyes.
+Canines experience the world primarily through their nose, and scent plays a major role in how they gather information and interact with their environment.
 They enjoy the mental stimulation of discovering new scents.

 underwears hanging on a clothing line